yuummmer/fairy-rulepacks-darwincore/README.md

 - **FAIRy-core**: the underlying engine/codebase that FAIRy runs on.
 - This repo: a small example “bundle” (sample data + rules + example reports).

+## Darwin Core–style
+The checks in this starter target common Darwin Core occurrence fields:
+`occurrenceID`, `eventDate`, `decimalLatitude`, `decimalLongitude`, `basisOfRecord`.
+This is a small practical subset (not a full Darwin Core validator) meant to catch common issues early.

 ## Start here (no install required)
 If you just want to see what FAIRy outputs look like, you do **not** need to install anything.